gvellut/jncep/README.md

 The specified range is in the shape of `<volume>[.part]:<volume>[.part]`.
 The specific part numbers are optional and are relative to the volume.
 If the part number is not specified, it is equivalent to `<volume>.1` if on the left and, if on the right, until the last part of the volume.

 Any of the 2 sides of the `:` range separator is optional, like `<volume>[.part]:`, which means 'every part starting with the specified part until the last in the series', or even `:`, which means 'every part in the series'.

 If the flag `--absolute` is passed, the range must be of the form `<part>:<part>` where each part number refers to the part number from the beginning of the series i.e. if the first volume in the series has 11 parts, then `12` is the same as `2.1` without the `--absolute` flag.

+Moreover, the `:` itself is also optional: It is possible to specify just `<volume>[.part]` (or `<part>` with the `--absolute` flag), in which case it is not interpreted as a range.
+If only the volume is specified (e.g. `2`), then all the parts of the volume will be downloaded and if there is also a part (e.g. `2.1`), only that part will be downloaded.

 ### Rare Unicode characters